mapcode-foundation/mapcode-ada/README.md

 ## Converting a Mapcode into a language

 The reference language is Roman, used by the operations above.
-The child package Mapcodes.Language provides two operations to support conversion of a Mapcode in a Wide_String, to or from the languages:
+The child package Mapcodes.Language provides three operations to support conversion of a Mapcode in a Wide_String, to or from the languages:
 Roman, Greek, Cyrillic, Hebrew, Devanagari, Malayalam, Georgian, Katakana, Thai, Lao, Armenian, Bengali, Gurmukhi, Tibetan, Arabic, Korean, Burmese, Khmer, Sinhalese, Thaana, Chinese, Tifinagh, Tamil, Amharic, Telugu, Odia, Kannada and